guyperl/Land-Parser/README.md

 ```bash
 python Email.py
 ```
 **Disclaimer:** The email only works with gmail accounts, all other accounts must be configured differently.
+Emails can be sent to emails other than gmail but login must be a gmail account.